ReVersion: Diffusion-Based Relation Inversion from Images: Experiments

-We conduct a user study with 37 human evaluators to assess the performance of our ReVersion framework on the Relation Inversion task.
+We conduct user studies with 68 human evaluators to assess the performance of our ReVersion Framework on the \RI{} task.
 We sampled 20 groups of images.
-Each group has three images generated by different methods.
-For each group, apart from generated images, the following information is presented: 1) exemplar images of a particular relation 2) text description of the exemplar images.
-We then ask the evaluators to vote for the best generated image respect to the following metrics.
+Each group has images generated by different methods or ablation variants.
+For each group, apart from the generated images, the following information is presented: 1) exemplar images of a particular relation, 2) text description of the exemplar images.
+We then ask the evaluators to vote for the best generated image with respect to the following metrics.

-\textbf{Entity Accuracy}.
-Given an inference template in the form of \textit{``Entity A \R Entity B''}, we ask evaluators to determine whether \textit{Entity A} and \textit{Entity B} are both authentically generated in each image.

 \textbf{Relation Accuracy}.
 Human evaluators are asked to evaluate whether the relations of the two entities in the generated image are consistent with the relation co-existing in the exemplar images.

-As shown in Table \ref{tab:quantitative}, our method clearly obtains better results under the two quality metrics.
+\textbf{Entity Accuracy}.
+Given an inference template in the form of \textit{``$\langle$Entity A$\rangle$ \R{} $\langle$Entity B$\rangle$''}, we ask evaluators to determine whether \textit{$\langle$Entity A$\rangle$} and \textit{$\langle$Entity B$\rangle$} are both authentically generated in each image.

+\textbf{Overall Quality}.
+Human evaluators are asked to assess the overall performance on the ReVersion task, considering both the alignment of relation and entity, and the image quality.